 Offshore marine renewables in the emerging blue economy

-The UNSW Water Research Laboratory (WRL) is fast increasing its activities and expertise in the field of offshore marine renewables.
+The UNSW Water Research Laboratory (WRL) is fast increasing its activities and expertise in the field of offshore marine renewables, contributing to Sustainable Development Goal 6 on Affordable and Clean Energy.

 WRL Principal Engineer Dr Francois Flocard, an expert in the field of marine renewables, says that ocean energy, including wave and tidal energy conversion technologies, will likely be a crucial component in the world's emerging blue economy.